firstbatchxyz/hollowdb-prover/README.md

 ## Usage

 A `Prover` class is exported, where the user must provide path to circuit WASM and prover keys.
 You can find these files [here](./circuits/) in this repo, but you must place them to wherever you need during your application, e.g. under `public` directory on frontend, or some other directory on backend.

+It also provides a `computeKey` function, which is simply a wrapper around the underlying Poseidon hash.

 _More documentation soon._